LCJones73/LCJones73/README.md

-# <a href="https://www.linkedin.com/in/leonard-jones-2a2b852a/">Leonard C. Jones III</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/leonard-jones-2a2b852a/">Leonard C. Jones</a>'s IT and Cybersecurity Project Portfolio 🔐

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

-<a href="https://www.linkedin.com/in/leonard-jones-2a2b852a/">Cyberiion Sentry</a>
+# <a href="https://www.linkedin.com/in/leonard-jones-2a2b852a/">Cyberiion Sentry</a>

 This site showcases my interest in technology and provides a space to share what I'm learning in the field of cybersecurity.
+Whether you prefer reading or watching, this is a mix of blog and vlog content to match how you like to learn.

+<br><br>

 ## ⚠️ Vulnerability Management Projects